-This Banana Pineapple Punch is the best party punch recipe ever!
-It’s slushy and fizzy and amazingly delicious!
-You’ll fall in love with it with the first sip!
+This Banana Pineapple Punch (also known as Banana Slush or Banana Punch) is the best party punch recipe ever!
+It’s slushy, frosty, and fizzy and amazingly delicious!
+You’ll fall in love with this magic drink in first sip!

 My mom grew up in Star Valley, Wyoming in a little town called Freedom.
 This town probably had more cows than people.
 Her family had a farm, which my Uncle Kendall took over when their father died.
 As kids, we went to visit the farm for reunions with all the cousins.
 On time, my Aunt Eileen made some punch for our outdoor picnic, and my life was forever changed.